My rating: 4 of 5 stars

 How exactly to describe Hardwick’s singular style?
 For sure, it is a kind of lyricism, a method that allows her as a critic to bring the reader close to her subject via the seductions first of sound and second of image and metaphor.

-The lyric as a mode is the expression of sensibility and self, so a lyric style must be a personal one, hence the cultivation of any style at all (plenty of authors, insensible to lyric, do not cultivate style as such).
+The lyric as a mode is the expression of sensibility and self, so a lyric style must be a personal one, hence the cultivation of any style at all.
+Plenty of authors, insensible to lyric, do not cultivate style as such.
 But the essayist on literary and political matters wants to express more than just her self.
-Literary and political argument cannot be private: they aim at suasion, imagine interlocutors.
+Literary and political argument cannot be private: they aim at suasion, and they imagine interlocutors.
 This is why sentences, no matter how original or arresting, are not enough: why, as Aristotle said, the poet is a maker of plots before a maker of verses.

-Prickett contrasts Hardwick on just these grounds to Kate Zambreno, who champions subjectivism and gender exclusivity (I confess I somewhat contemptuously ceased to read Zambreno’s Heroines somewhere around the place where she pronounced that Woolf and Stein, because they succeeded in their literary aims, were “men”):
+Prickett contrasts Hardwick on just these grounds to Kate Zambreno, who champions subjectivism and gender exclusivity (I confess I somewhat contemptuously stopped reading Zambreno’s Heroines somewhere around the place where she pronounced that Woolf and Stein, because they’d succeeded in their literary aims, were “men”):

 Zambreno’s revisionism is separatist, making claims to equality specious.
 She believes that to take “the self out of our essays is a form of repression,” but I have to confess that while Chris Kraus’s epistolary I Love Dick matters hugely in a Moby-Dick world, I no longer care who loves dick.
 I care that Hardwick spent her life loving Melville and made her study of him, published in 2000, her excellent last work, careful by then to find the feminine in her hero as a better way of saying that there can be heroines—if we are given the time and the space, but also the covert, exacting generosity of higher standards.